 ECON396 (Honors Workshop) and ECON397 (Honors Thesis) constitute a two-semester sequence in which outstanding seniors write an honors thesis in economics.
-Its primary emphasis is to help prepare the best economics undergraduates for graduate programs in economics and master's programs in business, public policy, and international relations.
+Its primary objective is to develop and apply the skills required to write original research.
+The program is particularly valuable for students interested in careers that require producing rather than just consuming economic analysis and/or those seeking to pursue graduate programs (including economics, business, public policy, and international relations).

 Economics Honors Program